Where we’re at, and where we’re going

 where the top horizontal arrow is composition , the bottom horizontal arrow is flat pullback of cycles, and the vertical arrows are the inclusions.
 These agree by construction.

 Remark: For the Zariski topology one can make this more geometric: assume is connected.
 Then any elementary correspondence is surjective over and, since is smooth, is irreducible.
 This implies the generic fiber of the projection is dense in .
 Hence if we have two correspondences which agree on for some dense open then, as is an open subset of an irreducible scheme, it contains the generic point of .
 Hence, both are closed integral subschemes agreeing on a dense open subset of and are therefore equal on all of .
 Note also that this implies if then the restriction is injective.

 Following the definitions of the maps , it’s clear this is a complex since

 For a cover we can construct a complex, the Čech complex, and denote it .
-In both the étale and Nisnevich topologies this complex is in fact a resolution, by sheaves in the respective topology.
+In both the étale and Nisnevich topologies this complex is, in fact, a resolution by sheaves in the respective topology.
 In the Zariski topology this fails, and we’ll have to replace it by something different.
 Eventually we’ll show how to do this but, for now we focus on doing it for the cases present and, after learning why we were doing it in the first place some posts later, we’ll come back to the complicated Zariski discussion.

-It is a resolution of as an étale/Nisnevich sheaf by étale/Nisnevich sheaves respectively.
+Here the correspondence is the graph of the morphism deleting the th component.
+The Čech complex is a resolution of as an étale/Nisnevich sheaf by étale/Nisnevich sheaves respectively.

-What we can do, is see how this double sum behaves on points , using the notation to represent the map .
+What we can do is: see how this double sum behaves on points , using the notation to represent the map .
 If we did this, we’d find the same cancellation that occurs in the proof that, say, the boundary map in singular homology is actually a differential.